vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 3 commits since the previous release, including 1 fixes.
+More than 5 commits since the previous release, including 3 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Fri May 26 02:11:19 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Sat May 27 02:09:35 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER